isugimpy/nyxipedia/content/music/the-dollhouse-collection/licorice-tree.md

 # {{< page-title >}}

 ## Background
-Lorem Ipsum
+Written by Kate for her friend Bean, in the comments on Bean's Xanga in 2003.
+Bean is the same friend "Farewell, Licorice Tree" was written for.

 ## Lyrics
 {{< lyrics >}}
-In the sight of faerie lies
+In the sight of faerie eyes
 You look at the magenta skies
 Sunsets just for us
 Just you and me